-A vegetative cover will be established on all affected lands where vegetation is indigenous to the area and where re-vegetation is consistent with the approved plan.
+A vegetative cover will be established on all affected lands where vegetation is indigenous to the

+Reclamation Grading and Re-vegetation Revised January 2021 Page 5-2 area and where re-vegetation is consistent with the approved plan.
 Re-vegetation should provide a diverse, effective, and permanent vegetation cover capable of self-regeneration and plant succession.